Menopause breaks for women working at Cirencester Town Council

 Extra breaks, time off for appointments and better ventilated desks are some of the benefits an employer is offering to women going through the menopause.

-The Menopause Strategy was introduced to help female employees of Cirencester Town Council, Gloucestershire.
+The Menopause Strategy was introduced to help female employees of Cirencester Town Council in Gloucestershire.

-Mayor of Cirencester Claire Bloomer said: "It's been such a taboo subject for so long, not many women, even now, want to talk about it.
+Mayor of Cirencester Claire Bloomer said: "It's been such a taboo subject for so long, not many women, even now, want to talk about it."

 The council is running forums to try and roll the scheme out further.